AleixCas95/RacingGame/README.md

 ## Description of the game

 This is the second project for Physics II subject.
-The main goal here is to create a race car game that has:
+The main goal here is to create a racing car game.

 ## Members
 Aleix Castillo Arrià (AleixCas95),